Adding gig work to your CV can play to your creativity and strengths.

 Assign yourself a job title that's related to your work

-It's perfectly fine if you want to give yourself the title of 'Freelancer'.
-However, I'd advise using your job title more to your advantage; you have the power to craft a title that is descriptive and immediately tells a prospective employer exactly what you do.
+It's perfectly fine if you want to give yourself the title of 'Self-Employed' or 'Freelancer'.
+However, I'd advise using your creative job title more to your advantage; you have the power to craft a title that is descriptive and immediately tells a prospective employer exactly what you do.

 Include a company name if appropriate

-If you are a full-time freelancer, you may have set up a limited company.
+If you are a full-time freelancer, make sure you may have set up a limited company.
 If this is the case, document this on your CV.
-However, if the company is just your name, you may want to expand on it with some descriptive language so the potential employer gets a feel for the industry you work in.
+However, if the company is just your name, you may want to expand on it with some descriptive language so the potential employers get a feel for the industry you work in and even your work experience.

 Keep your formatting consistent with the other work listed on your CV so that it looks purposeful, seamless and polished.